gtauzin/kedro-dagster/docs/pages/getting-started.md

 kedro dagster dev --env local
 ```

-!!! note

-    The `dagster.yml` file also include a **dev** section, containing the default parameters of the command.
-Check out the [API Reference](api.md#kedro-dagster-dev) for more info.

 The Dagster UI will be available at [http://127.0.0.1:3000](http://127.0.0.1:3000) by default.

 You can inspect assets, jobs, and resources, trigger or automate jobs, and monitor runs from the UI.